We do research not for personal gain, or "just because", but to:

 Read Anding Shen's faculty profile >>

-"The students in my lab are studying the mechanisms by which ultraviolet light can damage the cornea of the eye and possible protection of the cornea from UV by components of the tears.
-They are also investigating effects of artificial tear solutions and contact lens solutions on corneal cells with the goal of developing improved products treating dry eye and for contact lens care.”
+"With support from the National Institutes of Health, the students in my lab are studying the mechanisms by which ultraviolet light can damage the cornea of the eye and possible protection of the cornea from UV by components of the tears.
+In collaboration with Prof. Curt Blankespoor, I am also studying parasitic infections of fish eyes in northern Michigan lakes at the University of Michigan Biological Station.”

 “My research interests are Pacific lowland prairie restoration, plant succession on abandoned oil well sites in northern Michigan, and forest succession of the Calvin College Ecosystem Preserve.
 My work is funded by Au Sable Institute, The Nature Conservancy, and Calvin College Alumni Association.”